mwganson/fcbmpimport/README.md

 The value placed into the Part Height box will be the final height (thickness) of the object created in FreeCAD to represent the image being imported for mesh, solid, and extruded import types.
 All images are imported to the XY plane, thus this value always gets applied to the Z axis.
 (Exception: sketch imports may be mapped to the YZ or XZ planes during import, but part height is not applicable to those import types.)
 Scale Factor is not applied to part height as of version 0.2018.05.16.

+<h4> Base Name Label </h4>

+This is a label applied to the objects created during most import types.
+It is only a label and does not impact the object in any way except that if an object already exists with the same label there is the possibility of a naming conflict, resulting in the existing object getting replaced by the new object of the same name.
+The only time this can happen is when you are importing multiple images (or the same image) in the same document.
+Changing this label before importing additional images prevents potential naming conflicts.
+As an example, suppose you are importing a dog image and a cat image into the same document.
+You can use dog as the Base Name Label for the dog image and cat as the Base Name Label for the cat image to avoid naming conflicts.
+It can also be useful for keeping track of which objects are part of the cat import and which are part of the dog import.

+<h4>Recompute Interval</h4>

+The value in this box is used during solid and mesh imports.
+At the risk of oversimplifying, these objects are fused in stages, with calls to the fuse function happening once every recompute interval during the process.
+The larger this number, the fewer calls to the fuse function are made, but each call takes a bit longer since there are more objects to be fused.
+FreeCAD will often be unresponsive during these calls, so smaller numbers keep FreeCAD more responsive during the import.

+<h4>Cheat Factor </h4>

+Cheat Factor is used in all import types except for solid.
+You can disable it by setting it to 0, but doing so will disable wire, face, and extruded import types.
+Also, mesh imports are far more likely to fail if cheat factor is set to 0, and sketch imports are less likely to be paddable, pocketable, etc.

+Cheat factor is used to either separate or fuse 2 pixels that are diagonally adjacent.
+With mesh imports cheat factor is applied to all building blocks in their length direction (along x axis), shortening them by cheat factor millimeters.
+This prevents the next block on top of the current block from becoming diagonally adjacent.
+With sketch, wire, face, and extruded imports cheat factor is applied more elaborately using a "smarter" algorithm.
+In these import types the macro looks for instances where 4 line segments converge to a single point, which is a no no.  There should only ever be 2 line segments meeting at any single point.
+When it finds 4 line segments meeting at a single point it separates that point into 2 points, one of which is cheat factor millimeters from the nearest integer coordinate on the x and y axes.
+Thus, the 2 points are 2 * cheat factor * sqrt(2) millimeters from each other after cheat factor is applied.
+The current default (as of version 0.2018.05.16) is 7e-5 (= .00007 millimeters).
+Thus the 2 points would be 2 * 7e-5 * sqrt(2) = 0.000197989898732 millimeters or about 198 nanometers apart.
+To put this into context an atom might be about 1/2 nanometer in size, so cheat factor is very, very tiny, and not something you will notice at normal zoom levels and beyond the precision that a 3d printer or cnc mill would be able to work with.
+In other words, it won't affect the nominal size of the model in any non-negligible way.
+We'll revisit cheat factor when we get to the sketch imports.